dnsvee/Java/Forth/README.md

 ## Looping

-The while or fo rloop construct found in other languages is implemented as follows:
+The while or for loop construct found in other languages is implemented as follows:

 [ condition ] [ loop body ] while

-The 'while' word fill first call the 'condiiton' lambda and it expects a boolean to be the TOS.
-If it is true it will call the second lambda once.
-When the boolean is false if will stop.
+The 'while' word fill first call the 'condition' lambda and it expects a boolean to be the TOS.
+If it is true it will call the second lambda.
+When the boolean is false if will end looping and pop the lambdas from the second stack/

 ## Constants